 Box 1.
 Key elements of the Sustainable Groundwater Management Act 5 Box 2.
-Governing Groundwater as a Common Pool Resource: To Consolidate or Coordinate?
-7 Box 3.
-The need for coordination in the development of Groundwater Sustainability Plans.
-8 Box 4.
-Avenues for forming GSAs that involve multiple agencies 1 5

-LIST OF TABLES
+Defining consolidated and coordinated governance 7 Box 3.
+The need for coordination in the development of Groundwater Sustainability Plans 8 Box 4.
+Avenues for forming GSAs that involve multiple agencies 15 LIST OF TABLES Table 1.

-Table 1.
 Number and types of entities that had submitted GSA notices as of October 31, 2016 14 Table 2.
-Key features of case studies of consolidated basin governance 22 Table 3.
-Key features of case studies of coordinated basin governance.
-24 Table 4.
-Factors that may affect the choice of consolidated vs. coordinated basin governance, based on eight case studies.
-26 Table A1.
+Key features of case studies of consolidated basin governance 21 Table 3.
+Key features of case studies of coordinated basin governance 23 Table 4.
+Factors that may affect the choice of consolidated vs. coordinated basin governance, based on eight case studies 26 Table A1.
 Overview of notices of multiagency GSAs operating under a JPA 35 Table A2.
-Overview of notices submitted by multiple agencies operating under an MOU 36 Table B1.
-GSAs completely covering one or more high- or medium-priority groundwater basins 37

-LIST OF FIGURES
+Overview of notices submitted by multiple agencies operating under a MOU 36 Table B1.
+GSAs completely covering one or more high- or medium-priority groundwater basins.
+37 LIST OF FIGURES Figure 1.

-Figure 1.
 Number of agencies submitting GSA notices in high- and medium-priority basins as of October 31, 2016 17 Figure 2.
-Degree of coverage of high and medium priority basins by GSA notices submitted by October 31, 2016 18 Figure 3.
+Degree of coverage of high- and medium-priority basins by GSA notices submitted by October 31, 2016 18 Figure 3.
 Locations of eight case studies of consolidated and coordinated basin governance 20